Security-Onion-Solutions/securityonion-docs/syslog.rst

 Collection
 ----------
 syslog-ng listens on port 514 (TCP and UDP) for incoming syslog from other devices.
-You may need to run `<so-allow>`__ to allow traffic from the IP address of your syslog sender.
+You may need to run :ref:`so-allow` to allow traffic from the IP address of your syslog sender.

 Analysis
 --------